Software (ETR:SOW) PT Set at €35.00 by UBS Group

-UBS Group set a €35.00 ($40.70) target price on Software (ETR:SOW) in a research report released on Thursday morning, Borsen Zeitung reports.
+UBS Group set a €35.00 ($40.70) price objective on Software (ETR:SOW) in a report issued on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Software Aktiengesellschaft provides software development, licensing, and maintenance; and information (IT) services worldwide.
 It operates through three segments: Digital Business Platform, Adabas & Natural, and Consulting.
 The company offers Adabas & Natural, a transaction processing platform that enables digital enterprises to leverage core systems in various ways; Alfabet for use in IT planning and portfolio management, as well as enterprise architecture management; Apama, a platform for streaming analytics and intelligent automated actions on fast-moving big data; and Architecture for Integrated Information Systems, a platform that makes processes transparent, controlled, manageable, and agile.